 - To make your calibration results traceable.

-This means that to backtrack the person who perform the calibration including other factors that has as effect in the work done.
+This means that to backtrack the person who performs the calibration including other factors that have an effect on the work done.
 Related to number 6 below on Measurement Traceability.

-- Evidence of conformance to the standards (ISO 17025) and processes during audits.
+- Evidence of conformance to the standards (ISO 17025 or ISO 9001) and processes during audits.
 Technical records are used as an answer (or evidence) to most of the audit questions.

 Forms are always the best tool to use in documenting or recording